Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given the tool's complexity (6 parameters, nested objects, destructive nature, no output schema), the description is severely incomplete.
-It does not explain return values, required fields beyond the two required, or how to properly structure the evaluation outcome.
+Given the tool's complexity (6 parameters, nested objects, no output schema), the description is severely incomplete.
+It provides no context on return values, prerequisites, or how the evaluation outcome is recorded.
+The agent would have insufficient information to use the tool correctly.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.